JCalderan/xebicon2019-spinnaker-handson/part3/exercice3/README.md

 In the  previous Exercice we checked the application manually.
 We can use two kubernetes feature to check that our application is healthy.
 The Livenness and readiness probe check that our application is healthy and ready to serve content.
 The main difference between this feature is:
-* Liveness: is a check to know when a container need to restart
+* Liveness: indicates when a pod is "alive"
 * readiness: indicate when a pod is ready to serve request

 Further information are available in the [kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/)